replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 To update the cluster in an online environment:

-1. Run the Kubernetes installer script on any primary node in the cluster:
+1. Run the kURL installation script on any primary node in the cluster:

    ```
    curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash -s ADVANCED_OPTIONS